bhbmaster/rhood/README.md

 There are 4 methods of login in.
 In order from least to most secure:

-1. secure login using base64 encoded file 'creds-encoded' that has username/email on first line and password on second line and authkey on third line (pre-encoding)
+1. Secure login using base64 encoded file 'creds-encoded' that has username/email on first line and password on second line and authkey on third line (pre-encoding)
-1. insecure login using base64 encoded file 'creds-encoded' that has username/email on first line and password on second line (pre-encoding)
+1. Insecure login using base64 encoded file 'creds-encoded' that has username/email on first line and password on second line (pre-encoding)
-1. secure login with CLI using --username --password and --authkey
+1. Secure login with CLI using --username un, --password pw, and --authkey ak
-1. insecure login with CLI --username and --password
+1. Insecure login with CLI using --insecure, --username un, and --password pw

+Where un, pw, and ak are the username, password, and authkey field respecively.

-secure vs insecure simply means, secure is your account has 2 factor authentication mode, where as insecure means your account does not have 2 factor authentication.
+Secure vs Insecure: secure method requires your account to have 2 factor authentication mode, where as insecure means your account does not have 2 factor authentication and if it does it will ask for the MFA code (6 digit code).

 ## LOGIN METHOD 1 ) LOGIN SECURELY - USE AUTHENTICATION KEY AND CREATE CREDS FILE